wp-plugins/gigpress/readme.txt

 * New `year` and `month` parameters for `[gigpress_shows]` shortcode for filtering shows by date
 * Added *before-menu* and *after-menu* templates for surrounding the new dropdown menu
 * Added bulk-deletion of shows
-* Fixed issue where show->post relationships were lost when shows who's related post was outside of the last 100 posts
+* Fixed issue where show->post relationships were lost when shows whose related post was outside of the last 100 posts
 * Increased related post dropdown listing from 100 to 500 posts
 * Updated default templates to not show gCal and iCal links when displaying past shows
 * More fixes for certain strict MySQL configurations